Trade Republic Review

 Multi-currency No (EUR only) No (EUR only) No Yes — best in class

-Desktop platform Web app + mobile — no dedicated desktop platform Yes (limited) Yes Yes — full platform
+Desktop platform Web terminal (charting, screeners) — no native desktop app Yes (limited) Yes Yes — full platform

 Trade Republic wins on debit card, IBAN, fractional shares, and pan-European reach.
 Scalable Capital beats it on savings plan catalogue depth, cash interest rate, and exchange flexibility.
 DEGIRO wins on multi-exchange access but has no savings plans.
 IBKR wins on FX workflow, multi-currency, and global access — at the cost of complexity.
 See the full Scalable Capital vs Trade Republic comparison →